nylas/nylas-mail/docs/React.md

 Order:   2
 ---

-Nylas Mail uses [React](https://facebook.github.io/react/) to create a fast, responsive UI.
-Packages that want to extend the Nylas Mail interface should use React.
+N1 uses [React](https://facebook.github.io/react/) to create a fast, responsive UI.
+Packages that want to extend the N1 interface should use React.
 Using React's [JSX](https://facebook.github.io/react/jsx-in-depth.html) syntax is optional, but both [JSX](https://facebook.github.io/react/jsx-in-depth.html) and [CJSX](https://github.com/jsdf/coffee-react) (CoffeeScript) are available.

 For a quick introduction to React, take a look at Facebook's [Getting Started with React](https://facebook.github.io/react/getting-started.html).

 #### React Components

-Nylas Mail provides a set of core React components you can use in your packages.
+N1 provides a set of core React components you can use in your packages.
 Many of the standard components listen for key events, include considerations for different platforms, and have extensive CSS.
-Wrapping standard components makes it easy to build rich interfaces that are consistent with the rest of the Nylas Mail platform.
+Wrapping standard components makes it easy to build rich interfaces that are consistent with the rest of the N1 platform.

 To use a standard component, require it from `nylas-component-kit` and use it in your component's `render` method.